PolymersNetwork/polymers-protocol/docs/helium-integration.md

 ---

 This guide ensures contributors can set up, test, and deploy the Helium-Hivemapper-Polymers integration locally or on devnet.
-For support, use GitHub issues or the Polymers communities on X and Discord.
+For support, use GitHub issues or the Polymers/Hivemapper communities on X and